 - Women's Programs

-- Open Gym Co-Ed Volleyball
+- Open Gym Volleyball

 - Sponsored Sports Teams

-Center on Halsted is proud to announce on-site GED programming to help LGBTQ individuals and allies to continue their education and to seek better job placement opportunities.
+Center on Halsted is proud to offer on-site GED programming to help LGBTQ individuals and allies to continue their education and to seek better job placement opportunities.
 The GED program is a comprehensive community learning course in collaboration between Center on Halsted and Truman Community College.
-Students and teachers meet 2 times a week to prepare for the GED test.
+Students and teachers meet twice a week to prepare for the GED test.
 GED program participants have the advantages and ease of continuing as a Truman College student upon passing the GED test.
 Enrollment and assessment is necessary for the GED program.
 Tutoring is available.

 Center on Halsted is home to two art galleries which showcase different LGBTQ artists from the community.
 You can view the galleries on the second and third floors during normal business hours or join us for our opening night reception where you can mix and mingle with other community members and meet the featured artists.
-A schedule follows for artists currently scheduled for 2013:

 If you are an LGBTQ artist based in Chicagoland and interested in being considered for a show, please contact our curator David Joseph at firstname.lastname@example.org.

 - Culinary Arts and Job Readiness

 Center on Halsted's Silver Fork Program is a nine-week vocational training program for LGBTQ and allied adults who are unemployed or underemployed.
 Participants receive hands-on training from local chefs in the culinary arts, including cooking, knife handling, sanitation, and etiquette.
 Graduates receive two certificates and receive job placement assistance.
 For more information and to apply, please visit click here.

 - Career Development Workshops